stephenh/bindgen/README.markdown

 * No real tests--currently I just make changes and see if the `tests/example` use cases still work.
 Some (ugh) mock meta models/something might be more appropriate to get true unit test coverage going

-* Add jarjar so that the dependencies included in `bindgen.jar` do not cause conflicts

 * Recognize `hasErrors`, `toString`, etc., along with just getters/setters

 * Support extension methods, e.g. StringBinding could have extra methods like `length()`, `substring()`, etc., ideally configurable